Hilbert-Burch matrices and explicit torus-stable families of finite subschemes of $\mathbb A ^2$: Resultant strategy

 \end{exm} Now we state the crucial corollary of this paper. \begin{stwr} On the locally closed subscheme $S \subset B'$ on which the resultant is a polynomial of degree exactly $tm_t$, the map $\pi$ is finite and flat. \end{stwr} \begin{proof} As the statement is local on the target we substitute $S$ with an affine open subscheme.
-As we have seen in the computation above, Example \ref{res-origin}, the resultant $\res_E$ is equal to $y^{tm_t}$ modulo ideal generated by parameters $(a_{i,j})$.
+As we have seen in the computation above, Example \ref{res-origin}, the resultant $\res_E$ is equal to $y^{tm_t}$ modulo the ideal generated by parameters $(a_{i,j})$.
 In particular, $S$ is non-empty.
 On $S$ the resultant is of the form

 where $u$ is invertible on $S$.
 Since $\res_{E} \in I_t(\mathcal M)$, this relation makes $y \in H^0(S,\O_S)[x,y]/I_t(\mathcal M)$ integral over $H^0(S,\O_S)$.
 As the maximal minor $f_0$ is monic with respect to $x$ it makes $x$ integral over $H^0(S,\O_S)[y]$, and thus we obtain that $H^0(S,\O_S)[x,y]/I_t(\mathcal M)$ is finite over $H^0(S,\O_S)$.
-Since the resultant has degree exactly $tm_t$ it is not zero independently on values of parameters $a_{i,j,k}$, thus by Lemma \ref{resultant-flat} we get flatness. \end{proof} \begin{remark} The scheme $S$ is, in general, only locally closed since we need that the coefficient with $y^{tm_t}$ are non-zero and also that coefficients with higher exponents of $y$ are zero. \end{remark} To see how the resultant strategy works in practice, let us look at Example~\ref{exm-nonflatness} and Example~\ref{exm-non-finitness} using this tool. \begin{exm} Let us check what using the resultant tells us about Example \ref{exm-nonflatness}.
-We get $E=(y^2,x^2)$, and want to compute resultant of $x^2 - xya_{2,1,1} $ and $ xya_{1,2,1} + y^2(1- a_{2,1,1}a_{1,2,1})$ with respect to variable $x$.
+Since the resultant has degree exactly $tm_t$ it is not zero independently on the values of parameters $a_{i,j,k}$, thus by Lemma \ref{resultant-flat} we get flatness. \end{proof} \begin{remark} In general, the subscheme $S$ is not closed nor open in $B$ since it is given by: \begin{itemize} \item One open condition that the coefficient with $y^{tm_t}$ does not vanish. \item Closed conditions that coefficients with higher exponents of $y$ are zero. \end{itemize}

+\end{remark} To see how the resultant strategy works in practice, let us look at Example~\ref{exm-nonflatness} and Example~\ref{exm-non-finitness} using this tool. \begin{exm} Let us continue the investigation started in Example \ref{exm-nonflatness}, and apply Corollary \ref{lemma-finitness}.
+We get $E=(y^2,x^2)$, and want to compute the resultant of $x^2 - xya_{2,1,1} $ and $xya_{1,2,1} + y^2(1- a_{2,1,1}a_{1,2,1})$ with respect to the variable $x$.
 Let us denote $a_{1,2,1}$ by $a$ and $a_{2,1,1}$ by $b$.
-To compute resultant is take the Sylvester matrix
+To compute the resultant is take the Sylvester matrix

-and compute the determinant of it which is We see the resultant is $0$ if and only if $ab=1$, which is exactly when $\mathcal M$ admits a non-trivial kernel in Example~\ref{exm-nonflatness}.
-Thus we see that in the case of ideal $(x^2,y^2)$, we got an induced rational map to the Hilbert scheme.
+and compute that the determinant of whose is We see the resultant is $0$ if and only if $ab=1$, which is exactly when $\mathcal M$ admits a non-trivial kernel in Example~\ref{exm-nonflatness}.
+Thus we see that in the case of the ideal $(x^2,y^2)$, we got an induced rational map to the Hilbert scheme.

 \end{exm}